Erdiko/erdiko/README.md

 Erdiko wants to make your php development easier.
 If you need a lightweight MVC framework then this is the tool for you.
 Our goal is to offer a clean platform to create sites optimized for mobile devices, APIs and multiple browsers.

 Erdiko can act as a mash-up or middleware framework too, hence the name 'Erdiko' which means 'middle' in the Basque language (Euskara).
 Use Erdiko if you need to mash-up multiple components, applications or even full frameworks.
-Combine things like Symfony Components, Drupal, Magento, WordPress, and Zend into a unified application.
+Combine things like Symfony Components, Laravel Packages, Drupal, Magento, WordPress, and Zend into a unified application.

 Security